 The DA’s Office has a variety of volunteer opportunities.
-Please review the descriptions below for more information about each opportunity and how to apply.
+The descriptions below provide more information about each opportunity and instructions on how to apply.

 Visit the Office

 Attorneys, law school graduates, and law students who are interested in visiting the office are encouraged contact Senior Deputy District Attorney Amanda Nadell, the supervisor of the Misdemeanor Trial Unit.
 Amanda may be reached via e-mail (email@example.com)or by phone at (503)-988-4581